randyrossi/vicii-kawari/REGISTERS.md

     LDA VIDEO_MEM_A_VAL ; read from ADDR+1
     LDA VIDEO_MEM_A_VAL ; read from ADDR+2
     (...etc)

+    * video mem hi/lo pairs will wrap as expected

 ### Performing a move within video memory